 In this article, we look at graphite vs steel fiber shafts and some of the reasons why and for whom each shaft is suited.

 Key Differences Of Graphite and Steel Shafts

 Manufacturers provide an option of using either steel or graphite shafts in new clubs.
 You may also replace the original shaft with either a steel or graphite shaft.

 What are the key differences comparing graphite vs steel fiber shafts?

 Steel shafts are generally made from stainless steel and tend to weigh between 90 grams and 120 grams.

 This makes steel shafts slightly heavier than what you will experience with a graphite shaft.

-Stainless steel is less expensive than graphite and easier to produce resulting in a less expensive component.
-Steel is also more durable than graphite and less likely to scratch when mixed with other clubs.
+In deciding between graphite or steel shafts, it’s worth noting that stainless steel is less expensive than graphite and easier to produce, resulting in a less expensive component.
+Steel is also more durable than graphite and less likely to scratch when mixed with other clubs

 Steel shafts offer less torque than graphite shafts.
 This tends to offer more feedback and feel to the golfer than graphite shafts.